xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Requirements:
 >
 > You need a Katalon account.
-You can create a Katalon account on our website: [Sign Up to Katalon](https://www.katalon.com/sign-up/).
+[Sign up to Katalon](https://www.katalon.com/sign-up/).

 ## Invite Users to join an Organization